mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 So it is okay, if you are interested in that stuff, we should research it, understand it.
 But – don’t mix up the psychological, metaphysical, philosophical death, and also real death itself.
 Don’t mix [them] up.
 It’s not other stories, it’s not the metaphysical death stories; real death is *you*.
 Don’t you think so?

 I’m surprised always, if I think that, I always open my eyes.
 Who dies? *I* die.
-Oh my!
-Goodness!
+Oh my goodness!
 How can I help?
 How can I scream?
 I am talking about this.

 And also, what we have to do is, to die, to be present in peace and harmony.
 This is a point we want to [do], don’t you think so?

 ##### 1:12:20

-So, [Tibetan Buddhism](glossary#tibetan-buddhism) and also [Abhidharmakosha](glossary#abhidharmakosha) explains a little bit bout this.
+So, [Tibetan Buddhism](glossary#tibetan-buddhism) and also [Abhidharmakosha](glossary#abhidharmakosha) explains a little bit about this.
 So that’s interesting.
-Interesting.
 It makes you think for a while. *[laughter]*

 You experience bitterness, and that’s wonderful, in a sense.
 But, don’t stay in the *den* of sickness.
 Sickness is sickness, so sooner or later you must overcome sickness.
 Even though the Dharma is good – if you always hang on, you are sick, nothing but sickness.

 Just like marijuana.
 Marijuana is wonderful, you know – makes you high. *[laughter]* And you understand immediately what death is.
 “Well I understand.
-Why don’t you take marijauna?
+Why don’t you take marijuana?
 You can understand death; you can go to death and come back.”
 You can understand, don’t you think so?

 For instance, the other day the poet Ginsburg talked [to?] us, and he recommended to me, “Why don’t you take marijuana?” *[laughter]* He always talks about this, “Did you experience taking marijuana?”
 Well, I didn’t.
 “Why don’t you take [it]?”
 So I asked him “why?”
 And he said, “It’s very helpful for you.” *[he laughs]* Yes, I know it’s helpful; but on the other hand, I know it’s not helpful.
 So, how can I say?

-So he said, if you take this marijauna, you can go to see a wonderful high, wonderful world you have never seen according to common state of consciousness.
-And that is good because it makes your life transform, turn over a new leaf.
+So he said, “If you take this marijuana, you can go to see a wonderful high, wonderful world you have never seen according to common state of consciousness.
+And that is good because it makes your life transform, turn over a new leaf.”
 Well of course, it’s so – but maybe not!
 There is no proof! *[laughter]*

 ##### 1:15:05